python-mario/mario/README.rst

 Mario: Shell pipes in Python
 ``````````````````````````````````````````````````````

+Have you ever wanted to use Python functions directly in your Unix shell?
+Mario can read and write csv, json, and yaml; traverse trees, and even do xpath queries.
+Plus, it supports async commands right out of the box.
+Build your own commands with a simple configuration file, and install plugins for even more!

-Your favorite plumbing snake 🐍🔧 with your favorite pipes, right in your shell 🐢.
+Mario is the plumbing snake 🐍🔧 helping you build data pipelines in your shell 🐢.

 .. image:: https://img.shields.io/github/stars/python-mario/mario?style=social
    :target: https://github.com/python-mario/mario